Sandy-Burnley/SJCorg/README.md

-# SJCorg
+# ICMSU
-chi final version
+The Interdisciplinary Classroom for Dedicated Instructors